-EPA concluded that the evidence does not support body-weight changes, adrenal and immunological effects, and mortality as potential human hazards of ETBE exposure based on confounding factors, lack of progression, and study quality concerns.
+EPA concluded that the evidence is insufficient to support body-weight changes, adrenal and immunological effects, and mortality as potential human hazards of ETBE exposure based on confounding factors, lack of progression, and study quality concerns.

 B.2.2.
 Genotoxicity Studies